The Data · Every Figure

 Evans, Karla Nicole.
 "Feeling Muslim: Prolegomena to the Study of American Female Converts to Islam."
 Master's thesis, University of Georgia, 2015.

-A Note on the Data All figures presented here are drawn from the original 2014–2015 survey of 257 American female converts to Islam, conducted as part of the M.A. thesis research at the University of Georgia under IRB-approved protocol.
+A Note on the Data All figures presented here are drawn from the original 2014 to 2015 survey conducted as part of the M.A. thesis research at the University of Georgia under IRB-approved protocol.
+The survey gathered 481 responses, 459 of them from American women converts; the figures on this page describe the 257 women who completed both the quantitative and qualitative strands in full.
 Data collection, research design, and analysis were conducted by Karla Nicole Kovacik (formerly Evans).
 The survey remains the only known study of this scope focused specifically on the psychological and sociological dimensions of Muslim identity formation among American female converts.